tizbac/pmoxs3backuproxy/README.md

 pmoxs3backuproxy -endpoint 127.0.0.1:9000
 ```

-### PVE configuration
+### PVE configuration: direct backup

-The on PVE add proxmox backup server storage
+Add the proxy endpoint as proxmox backup server storage using the following address:

-127.0.0.1:8007
+`127.0.0.1:8007`

 Use